stacks-network/sbtc-docs/src/best-practices.md

 # Best Practices

+This document is designed to provide guidance from common sense and experience.
+When you design a system, you should verify if the system follows this guidance.
+If not, you should have a good reason for that.
+There is always room for exceptions but we need to justify them.
+Feel free to challenge any principle of the document at any time.

 ## General Principles

 The main principle is simplification.
 Please keep it simple and don't add something new unnecessarily.
 In particular, see [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor#Software_development).